sonic-net/SONiC/doc/isis/frr-isis-sonic-yang-model-hld.md

                         error-message "SPF init delay must only be specified if all other spf parameters are specified";
                     }
                     description
-                        "Delay used while in QUIET state";
+                        "Delay used during QUIET state";
                 }

                 leaf spf-short-delay {